Aashish1809/DevIncept_Python/final.md

    - It makes the code safe as tuple offers “write-protect” data that does not change.
 </p>
 <p align="justify">
 All the functions used for a list retreival could be applied to a tuple as well, the only difference being tuple doesn't support append() and extend() because tuples are immutable and extending them or appending items to them is not possible.
-It doesn't allow insertion of elements as well, i.e., doesn't have a insert().
+It doesn't allow insertion of elements as well, i.e., doesn't have an insert().
 Removal of elements is also not possible, meaning remove() is not supported as well!
-When removal is not possible it is quite explanatory that even pop() is not supported.
+When removal is not possible, it is quite explanatory that even pop() is not supported.
 </p>

 ```